unmanarc/uLightWMQ/README.md

 - Instant delivery or disk saved
 - Function to wait in the HTTP client for new messages
 - Function to wait for peer answer (with timeout)
-- Very Lightweight (can be used in IoT)
+- Very Lightweight (can be used in IoT with a very low memory/cpu/bw footprint)

 ***
 ## Building/Installing uLightWMQ